-The examination for the second semester of Precalculus includes multiple choice, matching, and calculated questions that will gauge student mastery.
+The examination for the second semester of Precalculus consists of 30 questions.
 The exam is based on the Texas Essential Knowledge and Skills (TEKS) for this subject.
 The full list of TEKS is included in this document (it is also available online at the Texas Education Agency website).
 The TEKS outline specific topics covered in the exam, as well as more general areas of knowledge and levels of critical thinking.
 Use the TEKS to focus your study in preparation for the exam.
 TEKS covered in this semester are indicated by a checkmark; the exam will focus on the checkmarked TEKS, but may touch on any of the full list.

 The examination will take place under supervision, and the recommended time limit is three hours.
 You may not use any notes or books.
 You may use a graphing calculator on this exam.
+A percentage score from the examination will be reported to the official at your school.